The original version of this article first appeared in The Business Times.

 Conventional wisdom is that men are risk takers and women are more risk averse when it comes to investing.
 The risk tolerance of male clients is higher than female clients' on our digital wealth management platform, where risk tolerance is a key factor in determining the advised asset allocation of clients' portfolios.

-At the 50th percentile, our male clients have a ~40% 12 month drawdown tolerance, versus our female clients at ~35%.
-But there are academic studies, and insights published on our own platform Endowus, that suggest the truth is more nuanced and may perhaps be rooted more in confirmation bias.
+At the 50th percentile, our male clients have a 12-month drawdown tolerance of about 40%, versus our female clients at ~35%.
+But there are academic studies, and insights published on the Endowus platform, that suggest the truth is more nuanced and may perhaps be rooted more in confirmation bias.

 A study conducted by the German Institute for Economic Research found that while men had a higher percentage of their portfolio invested in riskier assets, further regression analysis showed that women would have taken more risk if they had more money, where the level of income was correlated to the level of risk tolerance.